Extremal Quantiles under Two-Way Clustering: Introduction

 \section{Introduction}

-Quantile regressions have become increasingly important in economics and other fields for analyzing the impact of regressors on various aspects of the conditional distribution.
-Many important applications of quantile regressions involve studies of rare events.
-Some notable applications include value-at-risk analysis in financial economics \citep{Chernozhukov2001, Engle2004}, determining the highest bid in auctions \citep{chernozhukov2004likelihood, Hirano2003}, and examining the birth weights of live infants \citep{Chernozhukov2011, Zhang2018, Sasaki2022, Sasaki2023}, among others.
+Quantile regression has become increasingly important in economics and related fields for analyzing the effects of covariates across different parts of the conditional distribution.
+Many key applications focus on the study of rare events, or quantiles in tails.
+Notable examples include value-at-risk analysis in financial economics \citep{Chernozhukov2001, Engle2004}, the analysis of highest bids in auctions \citep{chernozhukov2004likelihood, Hirano2003}, the investigation of birth weights among live infants \citep*{Chernozhukov2011, Zhang2018, Sasaki2022, Sasaki2023}, and the growth-at-risk (GaR) and related analyses \citep[e.g.,][]{adrian2019vulnerable, adrian2022term, kiley2022unemployment, kiley2024growth, lopez2024inflation}, among others.